 Be mindful of the floor under your feet.
 “Grab” the floor with your toes.
 Or take note of how soft your socks feel against your ankles.

-Focusing on your body and its contact to objects centers you while your emotions run amok.
-This too shall pass.
+Focusing on your body and its contact to objects centers you while your emotions run their course.

 5) Touch and describe objects

 As soon as you feel overwhelmed or ruminate, pick up any object and examine it.
 Then, describe the object in as much detail as possible.

-List the object’s characteristics—out loud, if you don’t care about sounding like a madwoman.
+List the object’s characteristics in your mind or aloud.
 Even if it’s just my sweater, there are plenty of details to awaken my senses (and get myself out of my head):

 - white wool